 Last Updated on 08/31/2018.

-There were four ways to apply:
+There were four ways to apply during the opening period:

 Once the paper application has been completed, it must have been mailed to the ARHA office.